ntarunmenon/spring-boot-docker-ecs/README.md

 - Deploy the application using ECS and test the application.
 - Use code pipeline to deploy the application to ECS.

+Below sections of the documentation shows how each step can be done using AWS console.

 ### Create a simple Spring Boot API & Dockerize it